lianna-blanca/conspiro-remade/README.md

 # conspiro-remade

 Exercise to practice new languages by remaking the Conspiro project originally coded in JavaScript.

-Original project written in JavaScript and Handlebars; current master in JavaScript and React.
+Original project written in JavaScript and Handlebars.